pymedusa/kodi-failed-downloads-addon/README.md

 * Password
 * Debug should only be used by developers who want to make use of remote debugging.
 Enabling Kodi debugging will also provide you with additional debugging logs, when troubleshooting the addon.

+## FAQ

+Q: When trying to fail a download, i'm getting an error that it can't find the tvdb id.
+A: You'll probably haven't properly indexed the show in Kodi.
+Make sure that you've set TVDB as the "Set content" option on the series folder.
+If it has the wrong id set, try to re-index the show.